 - Don’t throw (as confetti) rice, non-native seeds or other foods that aren’t a part of the native animals’ natural diets

-- Store trash in proper waster receptacles or again, pack it out!
+- Store trash in proper waste receptacles or again, pack it out!

-- Observe animals from a distance, they are not photo props!
+- Observe animals from a distance, they are not photo props and can be dangerous, especially during mating season or if they have babies!

 - Control pets at all times or leave them at home